 SIGHTS & SOUNDS.
 Underworld, Camden.
 30.10.09

 Some gigs feel huge.
-Mostly those headlined by modern rock behemoths at mega stadiums with lights brighter than the sun and sound systems loud enough to crack the earth in two.
-It is very rare indeed to see such a show at a venue like the Underworld- an ordinary dark room, half full with ordinary people, on an ordinary Thursday night.
-Sights & Sounds though, are no ordinary band, and from smoky, slow-burning start to roaring, cinematic climax, the Canadian band conjure up a consistently epic, potent and truly powerful sound.
+It is often down to the environment- modern rock behemoths playing at sold out mega stadiums with lights brighter than the sun and sound systems loud enough to crack the earth in two probably can’t help but seem like a Big Deal.
+But just occasionally you don’t need any of that stuff.
+Just occasionally you get to see such a show at a venue like the Underworld on a night like tonight- an ordinary dark room, half full with ordinary people, on an ordinary Thursday.
+Because Sights & Sounds are no ordinary band.

 His exertion pays off.
-This is music you feel in your head and heart and chest, a show where the band loom like legends and you could be the only one they’re playing for, a gig that melts into your memories never to come out.
-This is the sort of show that has you all out of superlatives after just the first song, lost for words…
+This is music you feel in your head and heart and chest, a show where the band loom like legends and there could be 500,000 people behind you or you could be the only one they’re playing for.
+This is a night that melts into your memories never to come out.
+This is the sort of show that has you all out of superlatives after just the first song.
+I’m lost for words…